-- 6. The Property has approximately 25,925 sq. ft. of land area.
-The Property is an interior lot with 25,925 sq. ft. of land area and frontage on Benning Road NE.
+- 6. The Property is an interior lot with 25,925 square feet of land area and frontage on Benning Road, N.E.
 There is a 20-foot-wide unimproved alley (the "Alley") to the rear.
 (Ex.
-3). - 7.
+3.) - 7.
 The Property is comprised of two record lots: Lot 40 and Lot 61.
 Lot 40 is unimproved and open green area.
 Lot 61 is the larger of the two lots and is improved with a one-story building that is currently vacant, but was most recently used as a dental office.
 There are two existing curb cuts off Benning Road for Lot 61.
 (Ex.
-3). - 8.
-The Property is restricted by several encumbrances, including a building restriction line, WMATA vent shafts and a utility easement.
-At the northwestern side of the Property, there are two WMATA vent shafts associated with the nearby Benning Road metrorail station.
-WMATA also holds an underground tunnel easement along the front of the Property and a

-- utility easement cutting through the center of the Property (the building restriction line, WMATA vent shafts, tunnel easement and utility easement shall be collectively referenced as the "Encumbrances").
+3.) - 8.
+The Property is restricted by several encumbrances, including a building restriction line, WMATA vent shafts, and a utility easement.
+At the northwestern side of the Property, there are two WMATA vent shafts associated with the nearby Benning Road Metrorail station.
+WMATA also holds an underground tunnel easement along the front of the Property and a utility easement cutting through the center of the Property (the building restriction line, WMATA vent shafts, tunnel easement, and utility easement shall be collectively referenced as the "Encumbrances").
 (Ex.
-3, 3F1). - 9.
+3, 3F1.) - 9.
 The Benning Road Metrorail Station is one-half block from the Property.
-The Property is located in a swath of MU-zone property with nearby commercial lots primarily improved with one-story buildings, including several gas stations.
+The Property is located in a small swath of MU-zoned property with nearby commercial lots primarily improved with one-story buildings, including several gas stations.
 Directly across Benning Road from the Property is the Conway Center, a new residential building providing housing to the homeless and low-income residents.
 The broader surrounding area is residential in nature, with lower-density apartment buildings and single-family homes.
 Fort Mahan Park and Fort Chaplin Park are both within two blocks of the Property.
 (Ex.
-3).
+3.)